 Excellence in Teaching Award

 Nominees must be current faculty members who have taught at least three years at CFCC.
 Nominees may be part-time or full-time, and instructors in all departments of the College are eligible for the recognition.
-The recipient of the award will be recognized at CFCC’s August In-Service.
+Nominations are accepted in the spring semester, and the recipient of MGA award is announced each year at CFCC’s August In-Service.
 The recipient will receive a medallion to wear at official ceremonies and a one-time stipend of $2,000.

 Criteria for Nomination and Selection